Brauneyez/Brauneyez/README.md

-- 👋 Hi, I’m @Brauneyez
+- 👋 Hi, I’m @Ibrahim.Adeniran
 - 👀 I’m interested in data analytics.
 - 🌱 I’m currently learning data analytics.
 - 💞️ I’m looking to collaborate on interesting projects to help people become better at what they do.